bucsspring2024/final-project-cs110-final/README.md

 - Puck: The puck class creates the puck and takes in three arguments (x location, y location, and radius).
 This class also has a method that moves the puck across the screen and a reset method that resets the puck to the middle of the screen.

 - Bumper: The bumper class creates a bumper and takes in multiple arguments (x location,y location, the color of the bumper, the width of the bumper, and the height of the bumper).
-The paddle has a move method that moves right when the direction that it takes in is "right" and left when the direction is "left".
+The bumper has a move method that moves right when the direction that it takes in is "right" and left when the direction is "left".
 The Bumper class also has a reset method that resets the bumper to its starting position.

 - Controller: The Controller class creates the entire program and puts all of the different classes together so they have a purpose and use.
 The Controller class has the following methods: